francescazhang92/510-FinalProject/README.md

 from the official twitter API.
 The twitters filtered by "COVID19" tag and "verified users" from last week are retrieved through the essential plan of twitter's endpoint: api.twitter.com/2/tweets/search/recent

+With each individual tweet searched and obtained, after unpacking its json form, its id, creation_time and text are preserved, and further data cleaning (removing redundent white spaces, links, etc.) is then performed.

 Due to twitter's restriction on the access, it is not possible to reproduce the collection of this data, since only one recent week